containers/ramalama/docs/ramalama.conf.5.md

 ## ENVIRONMENT VARIABLES
-If the `RAMALAMA_CONF` environment variable is set, all system and user config files are ignored and only the specified config file will be loaded.
+If the `RAMALAMA_CONF` environment variable is set, all system and user config files are ignored and only the specified config file is loaded.

 # FORMAT
 The [TOML format][toml] is used as the encoding of the configuration file.